Skip to main content

 Quick Answer (TL;DR)

 MoSCoW is a prioritization technique that sorts requirements into four categories: Must have (non-negotiable for launch), Should have (important but not critical), Could have (nice-to-have if time allows), and Won't have (explicitly out of scope for now).
-It was created by Dai Clegg at Oracle and is widely used in agile development, particularly in DSDM.
+Try the MoSCoW Tool to run your own session interactively.
+It was created by Dai Clegg at Oracle and is widely used in agile development, particularly in DSDM (Dynamic Systems Development Method).
 MoSCoW excels at building stakeholder consensus and setting clear expectations about what will and won't be delivered.
+For help deciding between prioritization methods, see our RICE vs ICE vs MoSCoW comparison.

 What Is the MoSCoW Prioritization Method?